 In Hazel class our children do much of their learning through play.
 Our practitioners find fun and interesting ways to enable your child to make progress across the EYFS curriculum as they are playing.
 Some examples from last year were making plans to build and assemble a helicopter, writing instructions for and making different models of our favourite creatures, designing and resourcing a role play fruit and vegetable shop in the classroom and enhancing our music area to incorporate a stage!

 We are inspired by the philosophy of Anna Ephgrave who believes that:

 "Children learn best when they follow their own interests.
 They have a natural desire to explore, communicate, create and learn"

 Keep up-to-date with your child's learning on Tapestry.
-Most parents have now been set up on the system, and the remainder will be soon.
-We love to hear about all the wonderful learning that happens at home as well so please do add your observations too!
+We love to hear about all the wonderful learning that happens at home so please do add your observations too!

 Problems with logging in?
 Talk to me and I can can re-set your account in just a few minutes.

 The children have each made a lovely snow globe themed Christmas Decoration and were very proud to place them on our school Christmas Tree.
 They attracted many lovely comments and compliments and we will take them down at the end of term so that they can be placed on your tree at home.
 They have also decorated a pine cone to be added to the village Christmas Tree.